Delta-a-Sierra/ReadMe/README.md

 ### template

 - use
-  - accepts one positonal agrument the template name
+  - accepts one positional argument the template name
 - add
-  - accepts postional agruments the desired name of the template and the file location.
+  accepts positional arguments the desired name of the template and the file location.
-  - tag flag can be used to supply list of tags to associate with the template
+  - tag flag can be used to supply a list of tags to associate with the template
 - remove
-  - accepts one agrument the template name
+  accepts one argument the template name
 - list
   - no agruments lists all templates sorted a-z.
-  - tag flag can be used to list only templates of certain tag.
+  - tag flag can be used to list only templates of certain tags.
   - sort tag can be used to sort results in alternate ways, most-used.

 ### template tags